Bounty Hunters F-14s vs Al Mansur.

-Among the squadrons that took part to OIF there was the VF-2 “Bounty Hunters” that were embarked on the USS Constellation (CV-64).
+Among the squadrons that took part in OIF there was the VF-2 “Bounty Hunters” that were embarked on USS Constellation (CV-64).
 Some of their Tomcats were equipped with the Tactical Airborne Reconnaissance Pod System(TARPS) for recce missions, but when the needs for close air support (CAS) grew, VF-2 TARPS jets were also fitted with 500 lb Mk 82 slick bombs.

 The Bounty Hunters Tomcats, armed with these dumb bombs, accomplished a spectacular mission on Mar.
 27, 2003, when, as described by Tony Holmes in his book US Navy F-14 Tomcat Units of Operation Iraqi Freedom, two VF-2 crews attacked Saddam Hussein’s yacht.

 Saddam Hussein’s presidential yacht was named Al Mansur (The Victor).
 It was launched in 1982 and amazingly escaped damage during the Iran-Iraq War between 1980 and 1988.